Ruminatesoftware/Biometric/README.md

 <h1 align="center">Numpad Using Biometric System</h1>

-The Biometric Fingerprint Authentication System is a comprehensive solution that combines cutting-edge technology with user-centric design to provide a secure, efficient, and convenient method of access control.
+The Biometric Authentication System is a comprehensive solution that combines cutting-edge technology with user-centric design to provide a secure, efficient, and convenient method of access control using numpad input.

 ## Requirements